dixonscottr/dd-partner-app/nodejs-dummy/README.md

 #### Trace search and analytics

-It is also possible to enable trace search and analytics to enable additional functionnalities inside the platform.
+It is also possible to enable trace search and analytics to have additional functionality in the platform.
 [Documentation](https://docs.datadoghq.com/tracing/trace_search_and_analytics/?tab=nodejs)

 #### Log injection

-The log injection enable the library to inject the trace_id to link the logs to the trace itself.
-For automated trace injection, Datadog supports the Winston library.
+Log injection enables the library to inject the trace_id into the logs to correlate logs and traces.
+Datadog supports the Winston library for automatic trace ID injection.
 [Documentation](https://docs.datadoghq.com/tracing/advanced/connect_logs_and_traces/?tab=nodejs).

 These are a few steps to implement it within the app: